Last updated: May 26, 2020

-Based on the transition to remote status for the university and ongoing concerns about COVID-19 (coronavirus), various services offered by PTS and our partners have been affected.
+Based on the university's transition to an online model and ongoing concerns about COVID-19 (coronavirus), various services offered by PTS and our partners have been affected.
 In the interest of public health, we are modifying some services as well as making every effort to have online options available.
 Please read updates on these services below.

-All PTS offices, including garages, the main office, and fleet operations office, will be closed until further notice.
+The PTS main office and all PTS garage offices are closed until further notice.
 Operations are continuing remotely.
-PTS is responding to our emails for questions including our main email account email@example.com.
+PTS is responding to emails for questions including our main email account firstname.lastname@example.org.

 Please continue to monitor this page as well as the university’s COVID-19 UPDATES page for information.

 - Capital Metro Mainline Service - Capital Metro mainline service continues to operate at this time, but with a modified level of service to promote public health and accommodate social distancing.
-Please remember that public transit is to be used only for ESSENTIAL connections to groceries/pharmacy, health care, and essential work during the City of Austin "Stay Home - Work Safe" Order.
 Get the latest updates on Capital Metro mainline service at CapMetro & COVID-19.

-- Garage Offices - Based on the transition to remote status for the university, all PTS garage offices are closed until further notice.
-PTS will continue to work remotely, responding to questions about garages during business hours via email at firstname.lastname@example.org.
+- Garage Offices - All PTS garage offices are closed until further notice.
+PTS will continue to work remotely, responding to questions about garages during business hours via email at email@example.com.
 Please check back for future office hours.

 - Parking Inquiries - PTS staff are still responding to parking inquiries via email to firstname.lastname@example.org.